 This just spells trouble.
 I firmly believe Facebook (and other social media outlets) changes our choice as consumers.

-Example: a Starbucks latte looks better in my hands if I got the bigger size – and the larger size latte would compliment the shade of my nails if I got them salon done instead of doing it sloppily myself.
+Example: a Starbucks latte looks better in my hands if I got the bigger size – and the larger size latte would complement the shade of my nails if I got them salon-done instead of doing it sloppily myself.

 See what I mean?
 It’s an expense snowball and not the debt crushing kind.
 Think of decision-making like a scale and you weigh the sides.
 How much should having bragging rights on Facebook weigh?

 Comparisons made on social media is unfair to yourself and others.
 People care only as an extension of themselves.
 Comparisons made on social media is unfair to you and anyone involved.
 For the most part, everyone goes online to brag or vent and you’re getting maybe 10% of the reality they’re presenting.

 Rarely do we get a full glimpse because after all, who wants to air out their pain when they could show off their joy instead?

 Don’t take it so seriously.

 You are too blessed to be stressed.
 When you stop caring about what others think of you the freer you will feel.
 If it’s hard, I would just uninstall the entire sha-bang or at least greatly reduce the time spent on the platform.
 I stopped using Facebook for a good few months now and I thought I would miss it after a week of swearing off but to my surprise, not at all!